basharatali122/devTinder/homework.md

 -Js object vs JSON (difference)
 -Add the express.json middleware to your app
 -Make your signup API dynamic to recive data form the end user

+-User.findOne with duplicate emails ids,which object returned -API - Get user by email
+-API - Feed API - GET/feed - get all users from  the database
+-API - Get user by ID